marzhall/DataDeduplicator/readme.txt

 -``````````````-s````````.+/```````smNMMMMMm-   .      :syo`   `NNNNNNNmhhhhhhhhmooodddhdmhhhhhhhNmm
                                                                         art by:       Text-image.com

-The Deadly De-duplicator uses Levenshtein distance and word frequency occurance to fuzzily match arbitrary-length records that are similar to each other.
+The Deadly Data De-Duplicator uses Levenshtein distance and word frequency occurance to fuzzily match arbitrary-length records that are similar to each other.
 It weighs the importance of each field of a record based on the average overall Levenshtein distance between all records.

 Currently, only the test data is used.
 The ability to read a file will be added soon.